bm1810/DataLogger/README.md

 Development scripts can be accessed in the scripts folder.
 These should be uploaded to the Arduino to which the datalogger shield is connected

 -- EAGLE --
-The Eagle folder holds the Eagle cad files and drawing files to route the boards on an S63 routing machine.
+The Eagle folder holds the Eagle cad files and drawing files to route the boards on an S63 milling machine.

 -- BOXCAD --